twolodzko/forth-rs/README.md

 But how does Forth know what to do with `1` or `+`?
 For its interpreter, both are *words*.
 The words are separated by whitespaces.
 In most cases, the work of the parser is trivial, as it just needs to read whatever input until the whitespace as a word.
 After reading it, the word is interpreted.
 First, the interpreter tries searching for it in the *dictionary* which maps words to things like functions or constants.
-In this implementation, the dictionary is Rust's [`std::collections::HashMap`] hash map.

 * If it finds the word in the dictionary, its definition is retrieved and executed.
 For example, it retrieves a function and the function is executed, or it retrieves a constant and its value is pushed to the stack.